mvolkmann/blog/src/lua.md

 and outputting a stack trace.

-The only error handling mechanism Lua provides is the `pcall` function (short for "protected call").
+The only error handling mechanism Lua provides is the `pcall` function (short for "protected call"), which can be compared to a try block in other programming languages.
-This function is passed a function to execute and optionally arguments to be passed to it.
+The `pcall` function is passed a function to execute and optionally arguments to be passed to it.
 It returns a boolean indicating whether the call completed without error and an error message if one did occur.

-The `error` function is the Lua equivalent of a `throw` statement in many other programming languages.
+The `error` function is the Lua equivalent of a `throw` statement in other programming languages.
 It is passed a message and an optional integer error level.
 The message can be any type, but is typically a string or a table.